neoclide/coc.nvim/Readme.md

 - **Asynchronous and parallel completion request**, unless using vim sources, your vim will never blocked.
 - **Does completion resolve on completion item change**.
-The detail from complete item is echoed after selected, this feature requires `MenuPopupChanged` autocmd to work.
+The detail from complete item is echoed after selected, this feature requires the `MenuPopupChanged` autocmd to work.
-- **Incomplete request and cancel request support**, only incomplete complete request would be trigger on filter complete items and cancellation request is send to servers when necessary.
+- **Incomplete request and cancel request support**, only incomplete complete request would be triggered on filter complete items and cancellation request is send to servers when necessary.
 - **Start completion without timer**.
-The completion would start after you type first letter of word by default, and filtered with new input when completion finished, while some completion engine use timer to trigger completion and you always have to wait after type character.
+The completion will start after you type the first letter of a word by default and is filtered with new input after the completion has finished.
+Other completion engines use a timer to trigger completion so you always have to wait after the typed character.
 - **Realtime buffer keywords**.
-Coc generate buffer keywords on buffer change in background (with debounce), while some completion engines use cache which could be wrong sometimes.
+Coc will generate buffer keywords on buffer change in background (with debounce), while some completion engines use a cache which could be wrong sometimes.
 And [Locality bonus feature](https://code.visualstudio.com/docs/editor/intellisense#_locality-bonus) from VSCode is enabled by default.
-- **Filter completion items when possible.** When your does fuzzy filter with completion items, some completion engines would trigger new completion, but coc.nvim filter the items when possible which makes it much faster.
-Filter completion items on backspace is also supported.
+- **Filter completion items when possible.** When you do a fuzzy filter with completion items, some completion engines would trigger a new completion, but coc.nvim will filter the items when possible which makes it much faster.
+Filtering completion items on backspace is also supported.

 ## Table of contents